ririye01/Audio-Lab/README.md

 2. Is pausing the `audioManager` object better than deallocating it when the view has disappeared (explain your reasoning)?

 Pausing the `audioManager` object is generally more favorable than deallocating it when the view disappears.
-If the user returns to the view, the program would need to reallocate and reinitialize the Novocaine audio resources, leading to a slight potential performance overhead and a possible delay in resuming playback.
+If the user returns to the view, the program would need to reallocate and reinitialize the Novocaine audio resources every single time, leading to a slight potential performance overhead and a possible delay in resuming playback.
+Especially if the user is repetitvely switching between views, this can be costly when done on repeat.